-II.1.
 To be informed about all COSPAR activities.

-II.2.
 To make available and/or to participate in evaluating and disseminating scientific information resulting from space research.

-II.3.
 To appoint a representative to COSPAR whose rights and duties shall include:

-a) to facilitate the regular flow of information between COSPAR and the National Scientific Institution or International Scientific Union which s/he represents,
+a) facilitate the regular flow of information between COSPAR and the National Scientific Institution or International Scientific Union which s/he represents,

 b) membership in the Council, as a representative of his/her National Scientific Institution or International Scientific Union, including participation in discussions conducted in Council meetings, with voting rights on behalf of his/her Institution or Union at such meetings.

-II.4.
 The Member National Scientific Institutions shall have voting rights on the Council on all matters.
-Conversely the Member International Scientific Unions shall have voting rights on the Council only on matters that do not involve income or expenditure of money by COSPAR, or expenditure of money by the Member National Scientific Institutions.
+Conversely, the Member International Scientific Unions shall have voting rights on the Council only on matters that do not involve income or expenditure of money by COSPAR, or expenditure of money by the Member National Scientific Institutions.

 III.
 NOMINATION COMMITTEE

-III.3.
 The Nomination Committee may include members who are not members of the Council.

-III.4.
 No member of the Bureau may be a member of the Nomination Committee.

-III.6.
-The Nomination Committee shall include candidates, at least one, for each office to provide Council members a choice of candidates.
-The slates of candidates shall include scientists from the widest possible range of both nationality and scientific expertise.
-These slates will be based primarily on candidates’ submissions by the National or Union Representatives, by the Commission Chairs or on individuals identified by the Nomination Committee members.
+The lists to be prepared by the Nomination Committee shall include candidates, at least one, for each office.
+The lists of candidates shall include scientists from the widest possible range of both nationality and scientific expertise.
+These lists will be based primarily on candidates’ submissions by the National or Union Representatives, by the Commission Chairs, or on individuals identified by the Nomination Committee members.

-III.11.
-In the event that one or more member(s) of the Nomination Committee is (are) unable to carry out his/her (their) responsibilities, the President of COSPAR shall, in consultation with representatives of National Scientific Institutions and International Scientific Unions, appoint a new member (new members) to the Nomination Committee to complete the membership to five.
+In the event that one or more member(s) of the Nomination Committee is (are) unable to carry out his/her (their) responsibilities, the President shall, in consultation with representatives of National Scientific Institutions and International Scientific Unions, appoint a new member (new members) to the Nomination Committee to complete the membership to five.

 IV.
 ELECTIONS BY THE COUNCIL

-IV.2.
 Upon his/her election to office, the President shall become independent and act only on behalf of COSPAR.
 S/he shall neither represent any of the Member National Scientific Institutions and International Scientific Unions, nor be chair or officer of any of COSPAR’s Commissions or the Awards and Nomination committees (see below XIII.4).

-IV.7.
 Those elected shall continue to serve until their successors have been duly elected and have agreed to serve.
 Vacancies arising during interim periods shall be filled for the remainder of the term by nomination and election as specified in paragraphs IV.3-5 above, except for vacancy in the office of the President which shall be filled according to paragraphs V.4-6 of the By-Laws.

-IV.8.
 All officers elected by the Council may be re-elected once for a second term of four years.

-IV.9.
 At the end of their term(s) officers elected by the Council may only be elected to a higher position in the same body.